The Credits Roll into the Sea: Volumes

+Anime film

+An anime film adaptation was announced in May 2026.
+It will be produced by Kyoto Animation and directed by Taichi Ishidate.
+The film is set to be released in Japan by Shochiku in 2027.

 Reception

 In the 2022 edition of the Kono Manga ga Sugoi! guidebook's list of the best manga for female readers, the series ranked first; it ranked sixth on the 2023 edition's list.
 It was nominated for the 10th Manga Taishō in 2022.
 The manga was nominated for the 27th Tezuka Osamu Cultural Prize in 2023; it was also nominated for the 29th edition in 2025.
 It ranked 28th on Da Vincis 2023 Book of the Year list.

 By July 2025, the series had over 1 million copies in circulation.